-- The Big Thunder Mountain Railroad ride in the Disney parks is built around this trope.
+- The Big Thunder Mountain Railroad ride in the Disney Theme Parks is built around this trope.
 Indeed, this is a not-uncommon type of roller coaster.

 - Cedar Point's Cedar Creek Mine Ride is actually one of the tamer coasters at the park, and favored by riders who aren't quite up to Millennium Force or Top Thrill Dragster.